 Crystallography, however, is not left in the cold when it comes to dynamic structure analysis.
 Time-resolved crystallography can be used to monitor changes in the protein structure upon addition of some ligand, or change in the environment.
 Because all protein crystals are highly hydrated, they are able to serve as crucibles for some biochemical reactions.
 The crystal is typically soaked in a solution containing the ligand of interest to initiate the biochemical reaction, after which the crystal is quickly placed into the beam-line and diffraction pattern is obtained.
 This can be performed multiple times if necessary to obtain a variety of structural intermediates.
 The process though requires many things to go right: the protein cannot become disordered nor should the crystal become cracked during the soaking process, and a high-powered synchrotron is required to collect high-quality diffraction data over short exposure times.

-In the end, protein x-ray crystallography and NMR spectroscopy are not mutually exclusive techniques; one can easily pick up where the other falls short.
-In analyzing NMR dynamics experiments, for example, one can greatly benefit from existing crystal structure data onto which the NMR structural data can be superimposed.
-Similarly, NMR structure data can be used to supplement a crystal structure with more information on the protein’s dynamics, binding information, and conformational changes in solution.
-Because a protein that can be analyzed by NMR is not necessarily amenable to crystallization (and vice-versa), the two techniques, either alone or in conjunction with one another, serve as two of the top complementary methods for protein structure determination.
+In the end, protein x-ray crystallography, cryo-EM and NMR spectroscopy are not mutually exclusive techniques; one can easily pick up where the other falls short.
+In analyzing NMR dynamics experiments, for example, one can greatly benefit from existing crystal structure data, or cryo-EM data onto which the NMR structural data can be superimposed.
+Similarly, NMR structure data can be used to supplement a cryo-EM or crystal structure with more information on the protein’s dynamics, binding information, and conformational changes in solution.

 3.5 Proteome Analysis